Theme

 Voice design and cloning controls

-The notable angle is the range of voice-shaping options in one model, including natural-language voice design, controllable voice cloning, and an audio-continuation style cloning mode.
+It offers a range of voice-shaping options in one model, including natural-language voice design, controllable voice cloning, and an audio-continuation style cloning mode.

 Availability